Senussi campaign: Background

-Hostilities between the Italians and the Senussi began with the Italo-Turkish war.
-As a result of the 1911-1912 war, Italians acquired Libya from the Ottoman Empire, with their forces in control of some outposts on the Libyan coast between Zuwarah and Tobruk; the interior remained unoccupied, allowing the Senussi and other groups to continue operations to expel the Italians from Libya.
+Hostilities between the Italians and the Senussi began with the Italo-Turkish War (1911−1912) in which the Italians acquired Libya from the Ottoman Empire, with their forces in control of some outposts on the Libyan coast between Zuwarah and Tobruk.
+The interior remained unoccupied, allowing the Senussi and other groups to continue operations to expel the Italians from Libya.
 There was resentment toward the Italians for the atrocities they committed to pacify Tripoli and other territories; the hinterland and the coastal strip had been depopulated from Al-Khums to Benghazi, Derna and Tobruk.

-Italy began expanding in the interior but in 1914-1915, preparing to enter World War I, cut its occupation force and was forced to evacuate several positions.
-An uprising forced the Italians out of Ghat (which they had occupied in August 1914) and Ghadames.
-The forward Italian post in the Sirtica, the fortress of Bu Njem (which had been captured from its Ottoman garrison in 1914), was abandoned after Colonel Antonio Miani, force-marching from the Sirtica, was defeated on 29 April 1915 by the Senussi at Gasr Bu Hadi (Qasr bu Hadi or Al Ghardabiya), with 3,000–4,000 casualties.
-The material captured was calculated at 6.1 million rifle and machine-gun rounds, 37 artillery pieces, twenty machine guns, 9,048 rifles, 28,281 artillery shells, and 37 trucks.
+Italy began expanding in the interior but in 1914−1915, preparing to enter the First World War, cut its occupation force and was forced to evacuate several positions.
+An uprising forced the Italians out of Ghat (that they had occupied in August 1914) and Ghadames.
+The forward Italian post in the Sirtica, the fortress of Bu Njem (captured from its Ottoman garrison in 1914), was abandoned after Colonel Antonio Miani, force-marching from the Sirtica, was defeated on 29 April 1915 by the Senussi at Gasr Bu Hadi (Qasr bu Hadi or Al Ghardabiya), with 3,000–4,000 casualties.
+The material captured was calculated at 6.1 million rifle and machine-gun rounds, 37 artillery pieces, twenty machine-guns, 9,048 rifles, 28,281 artillery shells and 37 trucks.
 The Senussi captured more Italian arms than those delivered by the Ottomans and Germans.

 The interior was either evacuated (Waddan, Hun and Suknan) or its posts left to isolated garrisons besieged by the Senussi and Bedouin.
-In July 1915, Italy evacuated Zuwarah and the nearby territory.
-The Senussi objective of expelling the Italians coincided with Ottoman war airms.
+In July 1915, Italy evacuated Zuwarah and its hinterland.
+The Senussi objective of expelling the Italians coincided with Ottoman war aims.
 The call to jihad in November 1915 had more effect among the Senussi than elsewhere and Ahmad began the jihad in Fezzan in southern Libya.
-Ottoman sultan appointed Sayed Ahmed the governor of Tripolitania and Ahmed published the caliphal decree of jihad against the infidel British and their allies, including the Italians (who had entered World War I in May 1915).
+The Ottoman sultan appointed Sayed Ahmed the governor of Tripolitania and Ahmed published the Caliph's decree of jihad against the infidel British and their allies, including the Italians (who had entered the war in May 1915).